 While the Zen teaching kept growing and deepening at Spring Green Dojo, he also sought to work with peoples’ suffering by becoming a chaplain.
 His first part-time position as a hospital chaplain was awarded simply on the basis of his Zen training and his familiarity with the world of hospital medicine, but there developed a hunger to find out how chaplains are actually trained.
 He knew Zen priest training; he knew physician training; but how was a chaplain trained to face all the suffering he or she would encounter in an emergency room, in an intensive care ward, in a room late at night with a patient who survived a suicide attempt?

-So he underwent the first phase of Clinical Pastoral Education at a hospital in southern Wisconsin, undergoing a very intense three months of learning, an experience that is now being described in a book he is writing, a book with the working title of “Wrestling with Angels: A Father Becomes a Chaplain.”
+So, he underwent the first phase of Clinical Pastoral Education at a hospital in southern Wisconsin, undergoing a very intense three months of learning, an experience that is now being described in the book Facing Suffering.

 Today, that monk continues to write, speak, and train Zen students.
-He serves on the Board of Directors for Daihonzan Chozen-ji in Honolulu, for Wisconsin Betsuin/ International Zen Dojo in Madison, and for the Institute for Zen Leadership in Baltimore.
+He serves on the Board of Directors for Chosei Zen in Madison, and for a sister organization, the Institute for Zen Leadership.